brbtavares/pulse/README.md

 - FileSource emits a final EOF watermark far in the future to flush all windows in batch-like runs.

 ### Windowing
-- Operators: `WindowedAggregate` supports Tumbling/Sliding/Session (API)
+- Operators: `WindowedAggregate` supports Tumbling/Sliding/Session
-- The CLI currently wires Tumbling windows for count-by-key
+- The CLI supports tumbling, sliding, and session for count-by-key
 - EOF watermark emitted by `FileSource` flushes windows

 ### State & snapshots